ciscoheat/sveltekit-superforms/README.md

 timeoutMs: number = 8000
 ```

-The `clearOnSubmit` option decides what to clear when submitting, apparently.
+The `clearOnSubmit` option decides what should happen to the form when submitting.
 It can clear all the `errors`, the `message`, both or none.
 The default is to clear both.
 If you don't want any jumping content, which could occur when error messages are removed from the DOM, setting it to `none` can be useful.

 The `delayMs` and `timeoutMs` decides how long before the submission changes state.
 The states are: